Knee osteoarthritis

 - Your knee may feel swollen.

 - Your knee may be stiff for a while after you’ve been resting or when you first get up in the morning.
-If you have stiffness in your knee in the morning, it will be for less than 30 minutes after you get up.
+If you have stiffness in your knee in the morning, it will have gone by 30 minutes after you get up.

 - You may find that your knee sometimes gives way.
 Sometimes it may lock and you can’t straighten it.

-- Because of the pain, stiffness and swelling, you might not be able to move your knee as much or as easily as you would usually.
+- Because of the pain, stiffness and swelling, you might not be able to move your knee as much or as easily as you usually would.

 - Your knee may creak or grind when you move it – this is called crepitus.